Measurement of Trustworthiness of the Online Reviews: Discussion on Statistical Implication

 The outdegrees of the four vertices $ [M,N,V,Z]$ of the graph $ U_{t=1} $ are $ [3,2,1,0] $.
 This means $ M $ carries the highest degree.
 This will be used as a pattern in the subsequent analysis.
 This is a non-negative square matrix and an upper triangular matrix as well.
-If considers only the elements above the diagonal and starts at the left of the first row then obtains the vector of the preference P.
+If considering only the elements above the diagonal and starting at the left of the first row, then obtain the vector of the preference P.

-Hence the final choice is $ M\rightarrow Z $ i.e. $ M $.The $ U_{t} $ is time dependent.
-The graph of this choice, $ U_{t} $ is shown in figure \ref{figure1} in which no cycle is there.
+Hence, the final choice is $ M\rightarrow Z $, i.e., $ M $.
+The $ U_{t} $ is time-dependent.
+The graph of this choice, $ U_{t} $, is shown in Figure \ref{figure1} in which no cycle exists.

-The preference graph $ U_{t} $ also time dependent.
-The individual graph may be acyclic but the collective graph might not be the case of free from the cycle.
-The system will have a sequence of preference graphs i.e. $ [{U_{t}}]_{t=1}^{m} $.
-Here to derive collective graphs, time has been set a finite upper bound $ m $ i.e. $ t\in[1,m] $.
-The Graph $ U_{t=1} $ can be written in vector form as
+The preference graph $ U_{t} $ is also time-dependent.
+The individual graph may be acyclic, but the collective graph might not be the case of free from the cycle.
+The system will have a sequence of preference graphs, i.e., $ [{U_{t}}]_{t=1}^{m} $.
+The time has been set to a finite upper bound $ m $, i.e., $ t\in[1,m] $ to derive collective graphs.
+The Graph $ U_{t=1} $ can be written in vector form like the first row, followed by the second, third, and fourth rows, respectively, as below:

-The transpose of $ P $ is $ P^{T} $.The pattern $ P^{T} $ has two sub-patterns $ P_{0/t=1}^{T} $ \& $ P_{1/t=1}^{T} $ as
+The transpose of $ P $ is $ P^{T} $.
+The pattern $ P^{T} $ has two sub-patterns $ P_{0/t=1}^{T} $ \& $ P_{1/t=1}^{T} $ as